 7. Use the index reference to find the record.

 Now we want to find the record in volume 8, page 73, in the estate files.
 To return to the list of files in this collection, click on “Maine, Aroostook County, …Probate Records, 1837-2007” near the top of the screen.
 Select Estate Files.
 Then click on the link for “1911, Vol. 8, no. 65, Getchell, Wallace I. – no. 79, Currie, Jonathan,” which should include volume 8, number 73 (which is actually a file number, not a page number).

 Browsing the 478 images in that set of records, you’ll find George L. Pennington’s 49-page estate file on images 242 to 290.
 It’s full of interesting information, such as the estate’s value ($48,500), the names of his heirs, their places of residence and how much each one inherited.

-Click and drag to move the record image.
-Use the slider on the right side of the image viewer to zoom in and out.
-Hover your mouse cursor over the viewer tools to see pop-up descriptions of them.
-You can print one page at a time or save it as a JPG file on your computer.
-Click on Show Citation in the lower left hand corner to see how to cite this source in your genealogy software or research notes.
+Click and drag to move the record image around your screen.
+Hover your mouse cursor over the viewer tools on the left to see pop-up descriptions of them.
+Use the plus and minus signs of the image viewer to zoom in and out.
+The third icon toggles the view between multiple images and a single image.
+The fourth icon toggles between full-screen display.
+On the upper right, click on Print to print the current image or on Download to save it as a JPG file on your computer.
+Tools lets you rotate the image, adjust brightness and contrast and invert an image between positive and negative.
+Click on Information in the lower left hand corner to see how to cite this source in your genealogy software or research notes.

 A version of this article appeared in the July/August 2014 issue of Family Tree Magazine.